RamenDR/ramen/test/README.md

             - `file`: Script filename
             - `args`: Optional argument to the script.
 If not specified the script is run with one argument, the profile name.

+- `profiles`: List of profile managed by the environment.
+Any template key is valid in the profile, overriding the same key from the template.
+    - `template`: The template to create this profile from.

 - `workers`: Optional list of workers for running scripts after all profile are started.
     - `name`: Optional worker name